jpasqua/BPAUtils/README.md

 # BPAUtils

-A Collection of semi-random utility functions and classes.
+A Collection of utility functions and classes targeted to the Arduino environment, specifically the ESP family (ESP8266 and ESP32).

 ## Contents